-Two materials options are permitted for fence material: zinc-coated, galvanized, or aluminum coated steel; however, only one kind of material will be allowed on each project.
+Two materials options are permitted for fence material: zinc-coated (galvanized) steel or aluminum coated steel.
+However, only one kind of material will be allowed on each project.
 This material requirement is due to the corrosive reaction caused by interaction of dissimilar metals.

-Zinc-coated metals have a dull-to-very dull (almost greenish gold) appearance when the zinc coating has the proper thickness.
-A shiny surface is a good indicator that the coating may be too thin.
-If this is the case, the inspector should take a sample before the material is installed and have the sample sent to the Structural Material Testing Section of the Materials Group for a coating thickness check.
-Additional sampling methods are to be carried out per Arizona Test Method ARIZ109.
+Zinc-coated metals have a dull to very dull (almost greenish) appearance when the zinc coating has the proper thickness.
+A shiny surface is good indicator that the coating may be too thin.
+If this is the case, take a sample before the material is installed and have the sample sent to the Structural Material Testing Section of the Materials Group for a coating thickness check.